Encodability Criteria for Quantum Based Systems: Process Calculi

-Communicating Quantum Processes (\CQP) is introduced in \cite{gay:05}.
-We need a sublanguage \CQPM of \CQP without name passing.
-We simplify the definition of \CQP by removing contexts, the additional layer on expressions in the syntax and semantics, do not allow to construct channel names from expressions (though we allow to use the values obtained by measurement as channel names), and by using a monadic version of communication in that only qubits can be transmitted. \CQPM is a strictly less expressive sublanguage of \CQP.
+As indicated in Section~\ref{sec:introduction}, we build \CQS by inheriting some ideas of \CQP.
+However, the resulting language \CQS is strictly less expressive than \CQP.
+We simplify the definition of \CQP by removing name passing and contexts, the additional layer on expressions in the syntax and semantics, do not allow to construct channel names from expressions, and by using a monadic version of communication in that only qubits can be transmitted.
+Then we add a standard conditional operator, that allows to compare two binary numbers. \CQP in \cite{GayNagarajan05} does not have such a conditional, but as stated in footnote 3 in \cite{GayNagarajan05} the language can easily be extended by an operator to test the result of measurement---just as the conditional we add here.
 We claim, however that the treatment of qubits, in particular the manipulations of the quantum register as well as the communication of qubits, is the same as in \CQP.
+Let $ \Binary{i} $ return the binary number representing the natural number $ i $.

-\begin{defi}[\CQPM] The \CQPM \emph{terms}, denoted by $\processes{C}$, are given by:
+\begin{defi}[\CQS] The \CQS \emph{terms}, denoted by $ \procCQS $, are given by:

-\CQPM \emph{configurations} $\configs{C}$ are given by $\cqpConf{\sigma}{\phi}{P}$ or $\cqpProbDis{0 \leq i < 2^r}{p_i}{\cqpConf{\sigma_i}{\phi}{P\sub{i}{x}}}$, where $\sigma, \sigma_i$ have the form $q_0, \ldots, q_{n-1} = \qubit{\psi}$ with $\qubit{\psi} = \sum_{i = 0}^{2^n-1}\alpha_i \qubit{\psi_i}$, $r \leq n$, $\phi$ is the list of channels in the system, and $P \in \processes{C}$. \end{defi}
+\CQS \emph{configurations} $ \configCQS $ are given by $ \ConfigCQS{\sigma}{\phi}{P} $ or $ \boxplus_{0 \leq i < 2^r} p_i \bullet \ConfigCQS{\sigma_i}{\phi}{P\Set{\Subst{\Binary{i}}{v}}} $, where $ \sigma, \sigma_i $ have the form $ q_0, \ldots, q_{n-1} = \Ket{\psi} $ with $ \Ket{\psi} = \sum_{i = 0}^{2^n-1}\alpha_i \Ket{\psi_i} $, $ r \leq n $, $ \phi $ is the list of channels in the system, and $ P \in \procCQS $. \end{defi}